 Polar H10 Review

-Polar’s new chest-strap heart rate monitor (HRM) is the H10.
+Polar’s H7 has been superseded by a newer and better chest-strap heart rate monitor (HRM), the Polar H10.

 The new pod and strap are interchangeable with the previous strap and pod on the H7.
 But other than the same spacing for the connector quite a lot else has changed.